 - After we receive your applications, our staff will determine field trip eligibility based on schedule, staffing and program availability.

-- Our education staff will connect with your school 2-3 weeks after you submit your applications to notify you of your field trip status, confirm your reservation request date, and provide you an initial confirmation packet.
-A Case for Immigration: What’s Your Story? field trip booking dates start the first week of November 2017 and continue through June 1, 2018.
+- Our education staff will connect with your school 2-3 weeks after you submit your applications to notify you of your field trip status, confirm your reservation request date, and provide you with an Immigration: What’s Your Story? date.

-- If you have requested a bus subsidy, it will be sent to your school following your field trip.
+- If you have requested a bus subsidy, it will be sent to your school following your field trip, after receipt of the evaluation form.

 What’s included in your Grant Funded Field Trip

-- A Case for Immigration: What’s Your Story? field trip led by HSJ trained interpreters including a visit to the Chinese American Historical Museum
+- Immigration: What’s Your Story? field trip led by HSJ trained interpreters including a visit to the Chinese American Historical Museum

 - A $300 bus subsidy to help with transportation costs (please request bus funding only if necessary).
 If you plan to arrive by car or VTA do not include transportation on your application form.